Dirac231/BCHamming/REED_SOLOMON/README.md

     return counts
 ```

-## Installation and Usage
+## Usage
-To clone the repository: `git clone https://github.com/Dirac231/BCHamming/`

-First, run `python3 -m pip install -r requirements.txt`.
-After that, if you wish to encode using a file, place the file `RS.py` in the same directory as `states.txt`, or alternatively, simply declare the variable `initial_state` as before.
+If you wish to encode using a file, place the file `RS.py` in the same directory as `states.txt`, or alternatively, simply declare the variable `initial_state` as before.
 After doing `import RS`, first run the function `init_decoder()` which will execute the initialization of every parameter of the code, you can then use any function of your choice in the file.